Last Updated on October 24, 2022 by The Filtery Staff

 Organic Chocolate from Conventional Brands

 Another option is to get candy from conventional brands but made with organic ingredients.
-With an increase in consumer demand for organic options, brands like Hershey’s and Reese’s have started offering their classic candies in organic versions.
+With increased consumer demand for organic options, brands like Hershey’s and Reese’s have started offering classic milk and dark chocolate candies in organic versions.

 Most of these options are not allergy-friendly and you should always check the labels on each package.